open-tale/open-tale.github.io/_docs/04-challenges.md

 | Challenge | Roll for
 |:-:|:-:
 | Pick a lock | Dexterity
-| Sneak and listen to a dialogue | Dexterity
+| Sneak in and listen to a dialogue | Dexterity
 | Break a door | Strength
 | Move a rigid lever | Strength
 | Slide below a closing gate | Motion
 | Jump over a chasm | Motion
 | Climb a tree | Motion
-| Gather clues from an old book | Intellect
-| Recall facts about the story | Intellect
 | Stay awake on watch | Volition
+| Study for a long period of time | Volition
+| Gather clues from an old book | Intelligence
+| Recall facts about the story | Intelligence
-| Anticipate some facts about the story | Wisdom
+| Anticipate some facts about the story | Intelligence
-| Stop a fight between two characters | Wisdom

-Open Tale offers two ways of creating such challenges: designing *Difficulty Classes* (DC) or using degrees of success.
-The former is more similar to the way that Dungeons and Dragons and Path Finder implement it and the later is inspired by Dungeon World.
-The GM is free to pick any of these on the fly.

-#### Designing Difficulty Classes
+Such challenges require the definition of a *Difficulty Class* (DC).
 Generically speaking, a DC is a number to be overcome with a roll score.
 So, in order to succeed in a challenge like this, the obtained score must be greater than the DC.

 The table below describes the difficulty for a few DCs: